H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 **Constitutional Guardian — 127.0.0.1:8091.** See Chapter 37.

+**`allis-gbim-query-router` — 127.0.0.1:7205 ★.**
+GBIM entity query routing service.
+Added to Phase 5 / confidence decay topology as of April 23, 2026.
+Routes structured GBIM entity queries from the confidence decay multiplier stage to `gbim_worldview_entities` (ChromaDB, 5,416,521 vectors).
+Full topology specification: follow-on to this chapter.
+Container name uses `allis-*` naming — first service in this stack to use the new naming convention.

 **Judge Services — all compose-managed (March 18, 2026); ML-DSA-65 FIPS 204
 (April 16, 2026).**